CITI’S APPROACH TO CORPORATE CITIZENSHIP

 Impact Assessment: 1,332 youths have been equipped with employability skills and entrepreneurial mindset through a 60-hour experiential learning curriculum.
 A 2019 post-programme survey found that over 84% of the participants were able to comprehend and retain the knowledge learnt, and more than 70% gained a more positive outlook of their future.
 98.8% of participants have also demonstrated improvement in academic outcomes (calculated by Academic progression report).

 - Citi Singapore seeks to enable growth and progress of the underprivileged in Singapore.
 Since 2002, Citi has raised S$7.1 million (as of 2021) in support of The Straits Times School Pocket Money Fund (STSPMF) and The Business Times Budding Artists Fund (BTBAF) to help build brighter futures for underprivileged children.
 In 2021, Citi helped to raise over S$430,000 in support of ChildAid, which supports these two funds.
 Funds are raised mainly through various fundraising campaigns organised or contributed by employees.
 Additionally, Citi has also made charitable contributions to National Council of Social Service’s Community Chest, and the Children’s Wishing Well.

 - We have various ongoing initiatives in support of the two charities:

-- Citi IT and Partners Charity Golf – Started since 2002, this charity golf tournament has been a highly successful annual fund raising event that has raised over S$5.9 million for various adopted charities.
-More than S$3.6 million was raised for SPMF and BT BAF when the 2 Funds were adopted for seven consecutive years from 2011 to 2017.
-The funds consist of generous donations from Citi’s IT partners by the sponsorship of Citi-hosted golf flights.
+- Citi & Partners Charity Golf (2002 – current) has been a highly successful annual fundraising event.
+Over S$7.51 million was raised for various adopted charities, including some S$5.21 million raised for STSPMF and BTBAF when the two Funds were adopted as beneficiaries of the charity golf proceeds for ten consecutive years from 2011 to 2021.
+The proceeds consist of generous donations from Citi’s partners by their participation in the Citi & Partners Support ChildAid initiative.